Bushbuck Hunting

 - These antelopes are browsers and they like to sunbathe in those small open areas between the thick bush.
 Just walk the suitable areas close to dry or nearly dry riverbeds and look for 'bushbucky' areas.
 Once located, leave the area to settle down and then return later.
 Best times seem to be around 9 - 11 am or 3 - 5 pm.
 Lay out in a discreet position that allows a good view and shooting angle.
 Usually within an hour or so, an older ram will wander into the area for a bit of easy feed and some sunshine.

-- This antelope should be treated with caution, especially when wounded.
-They're brave and those pointy little horns can sever your femoral artery with one sweep.
+- This antelope should be treated with caution, especially if wounded.
+They are brave and those pointy little horns can sever your femoral artery with one sweep.

 A Good Bushbuck Trophy